-1. The client’s knee is moving inward (into the midline).
-This action is hip/knee adduction.
+- The client’s knee is moving inward (into the midline).
+This action is hip adduction.

 2. The agonist muscle group is the hip adductors.

-3. The hip adductors need to be stretched.
+3. The hip adductors may be benefited by a stretching program.

 4. The antagonist muscle group is the hip abductors.

-5. The gluteus medius and minimus need to be strengthened.
+5. The gluteus medius and minimus (the hip abductors) may be benefited by being strengthened.

 Try to complete each posture assessment on yourself or on a friend or family member.
 Every time a muscle is mentioned, use your exercise science manual or the articles above to find the muscle, then locate the muscle on your body and understand the actions it causes.